Paying for College

 - Installment Payment Plan | Bursar's Office

 There are various forms of aid and scholarship available to undergraduate and graduate undocumented students, on and off campus.
-Students may be eligible to receive certain types of aid based on residency eligibility for tuition purposes.
+Undocumented students may be eligible to receive certain types of aid based on residency eligibility for tuition purposes.

 State and University Aid